Leadership, the Downfall, and the Resurgence of the Washington Football Team

 Bruce Allen was finally fired as team president at the end of 2019 after over a decade in the role.
 The consequences of his poor leadership remain.

-Another example of the team’s lack of awareness involves its storied name, about which there has been controversy for years.
+Another example of the team’s lack of awareness involves its storied name, about which there had been controversy for years.
 Some groups were adamantly opposed to keeping the name while others were equally opposed to changing it.
 Rather than listen openly to both sides, Snyder was unrelenting and on record as saying “We’ll never change the name.
 It’s that simple.
 NEVER — you can use caps.”

 Of course, in 2020, the team did officially “retire” its name and logo and after two years of being known as the “Washington Football Team” finally decided on the Commanders.
 A hyped up announcement that was easily leaked ahead of time by, yet again, lack of planning and follow through by the organization.